AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    <!-- add screen shot -->

-1. Whether you are creating a new analysis from a blank canvas or you are are analyzing a Journey Optimizer journey, you can configure the journey as described in [Configure visualization settings](#configure-visualization-settings).
+1. Whether you are creating a new analysis from a blank canvas or you are analyzing a Journey Optimizer journey, you can configure the journey as described in [Configure visualization settings](#configure-visualization-settings).

 ## Configure visualization settings